H3llKa1ser/B00t2R00t/Methodology/Enumeration.md

 Sometimes, when we uncover credentials, they may be reused on other applications as well.

 Use credentials for admin pages, SSH, FTP, SMB, MySQL

+### 7) Brute-force/Password Spray

+ONLY USE THIS AS A LAST RESORT OR IF YOU FOUND ANY HINTS THAT THE PASSWORD FOR A SPECIFIC USER IS WEAK AND NEEDS TO BE CHANGED

+Use tools like Hydra, Burp Intruder, wpscan